On this page

 Pull the Ampli Wrapper into your project

 Run the Ampli CLI pull command to log in to Amplitude Data and download the strongly typed Ampli Wrapper for your tracking plan.
-Ampli CLI commands are usually run from the project root directory.
+Run Ampli CLI commands from the project root directory.

 API

-Ampli generates a thin facade over the Amplitude SDK which provides convenience methods.
+Ampli generates a thin facade over the Amplitude SDK that provides convenience methods.
 The Ampli Wrapper also grants access to every method of the underlying Amplitude SDK through ampli.client.
-More details.
+For details, refer to Wrapping the Amplitude SDK.

 Load